madisonlowe/notionish/LOG.md

   - You select the cover you want from the pop up 'Gallery', and the cover updates.

 Will be working towards achieving the above.

+- Got it done!
+First time I've really gotten how to make components fully reuseable as well.
+Took a lot of fiddling around with PopUp and Button, and they are absolutely not clean at all, but this was a concept I was struggling with since they first told us about it, so I'm pretty pleased, even if the code is hideous.

+After dinner TODO:

+- Make it so that the button for changing the header disappears when you mouse away from the header image itself, but still remains clickable.
+- Maybe try out some code so that you can dynamically update the favicon and tab title with the page icon and title?
+- Alternatively, just have a crack at cleaning up some different components.
+Review plan!